 Psychoactive Plant Extracts

-This article is adapted from the book Nepenthe's Children: The history of the discoveries of medicines for sleep and anesthesia.
+This post was excerpted and adapted from the book Nepenthe's Children: The history of the discoveries of medicines for sleep and anesthesia.

 1. Swan, J.: Trump eyes new unproven coronavirus 'cure'.
 Axios, August 16, 2020. https://www.axios.com/trump-covid-oleandrin-9896f570-6cd8-4919-af3a-65ebad113d41.html?utm_source=twitter&utm_medium=social&utm_campaign=organic&utm_content=1100